-Do you try to manage your cashflow, but never seem to be able close your cashflow gap?
+Do you try to make a perfect cash flow, but not everything works out properly?
 This is a problem that many companies face and they make simple errors that hurt their cashflow without realizing it.

-To prevent this from happening, we’re offering 3 tips for you to manage your cashflow perfectly.
-However, to help you apply them with greater precision, we’re going to review the concept of cashflow first.
+To prevent this from happening, we’re offering 8 tips for you to manage your cashflow perfectly.
+However, in order for you to apply them more accurately, let’s first look at the concept of cash flow.
 Keep reading!

 1. Categorize the payments that enter and exit your accounts

-2. Don’t mix personal expenses with your company expenses
+3. Don’t mix personal expenses with company expenses